DjMikeDevereaux/PartnerCompanyProject_02_ExploratoryDataAnalysis-EDA-/README.md

-# PartnerCompanyProject_02_ExploratoryDataAnalysis-EDA-
+°# PartnerCompanyProject_02_ExploratoryDataAnalysis-EDA-
 The goal of this Exploratory Data Analysis (EDA) is to understand the weekly sales behavior The goal of this Exploratory Data Analysis (EDA) is to understand the weekly sales behavior of the partner company by examining:

-Weekly sales trends
+-Weekly sales trends

-Regional sales variation
+-Regional sales variation

-Identification of high‑ and low‑rotation products

-Relationship between units sold and total sales value

-Preparing the dataset for further analysis (predictive modeling, dashboards, KPIs)
+-Identification of high‑ and low‑rotation products -Relationship between units sold and total sales value -Preparing the dataset for further analysis (predictive modeling, dashboards, KPIs)

 This analysis is part of the Partner Company Project in the EBAC Data Science & Business Analytics program.

-🧠 Data Sources Used
+## Data Sources Used
 1. FACT_SALES.csv
-Contains transactional sales information:
+-Contains transactional sales information:

-WEEK — Week in XX-YY format
+  ° WEEK — Week in XX-YY format

-ITEM_CODE — Product code
+  ° ITEM_CODE — Product code

-TOTAL_UNIT_SALES — Units sold
+  ° TOTAL_UNIT_SALES — Units sold

-TOTAL_VALUE_SALES — Total sales value
+  ° TOTAL_VALUE_SALES — Total sales value

-TOTAL_UNIT_AVG_WEEKLY_SALES — Weekly average units sold
+  ° TOTAL_UNIT_AVG_WEEKLY_SALES — Weekly average units sold

-REGION — Sales region
+  ° REGION — Sales region

 2. DIM_CALENDAR.xlsx
 Calendar table with: